Sleeping in Airports

 Detroit Airport Guide

-Whether you have a layover, overnight sleepover or you are just quickly passing through, our Detroit Airport Guide is a great place to start planning your visit.
+Whether you have a layover, overnight sleepover or are just quickly passing through, our Detroit Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 People were sleeping everywhere—hard marble floor, stairs, around the luggage carousels, ON the luggage carousels, in the middle of the luggage carousels (you normally don’t notice how useful that thingy can be). -Alex